-The US is home to a large proportion of the world's truly exceptional growth businesses.
-These companies are novel not only in terms of the size of the markets that they address but also in their ability to drive increasing returns and compound their power as they scale into these opportunities.
+These truly exceptional growth businesses are novel not only in terms of the size of the markets that they address but also in their ability to drive increasing returns and compound their power as they scale into these opportunities.
 They also stand out on account of the vision and mind-set of the people who run them.
 Their managers, who are often founders, are bold and long term in their attitudes and in their actions.
 We feel fortunate to invest in these outstanding businesses on behalf of our clients.
 We believe that investors ought to have significant exposure to them.